nimroda/aws-tutorial/rds/mysql-aurora-major-upgrade.md

 # Create a snapshot

+using cli to get the db-cluster-identifier --> aws rds describe-db-clusters

 As demonstrated in <a href="mysql-aurora-snapshot.md">Creating an Aurora snapshot</a> tutorial.

     aws rds create-db-cluster-snapshot --db-cluster-identifier ${CLUSTER_ID} --db-cluster-snapshot-identifier ${SNAPSHOT_ID}